CarlosBqz/DataMining/Evaluation_U1.md

 dfLifeExp2013 <- data.frame(Country_Code, Life_Expectancy_At_Birth_2013)
 ```

-After declaring the data frames, we can remove the vector that we have declared at the beginning of the practice, this will free up space in the environment.
+After creating the data frames, we can remove the vector that we have declared at the beginning of the practice, this will free up space in the environment.

 ```r
 #Removing vectors, we don't need them anymore